apecloud/kubeblocks/docs/user_docs/installation/install-kbcli-and-kubeblocks-on-new-kubernetes-cluster.md

 # Install kbcli and KubeBlocks on new Kubernetes cluster

 To install kbcli and KubeBlocks to an new Kubernetes cluster on both local and cloud environment, you can use Playground.
-To install kbcli and KubeBlocks on existed Kubernetes cluster, see <link>
+To install kbcli and KubeBlocks on existed Kubernetes cluster, see [Install kbcli and KubeBlocks on the existed Kubernetes cluster](./install-kbcli-and-kubeblocks-on-the-existed-kubernetes-clusters.md).

 ## Install kbcli and KubeBlocks on local host